 Process shots-- brush oil onto a baking pan; add potatoes; brush again with oil.

-• Grate the Parmesan cheese over the potatoes with a microplane.
+• Grate the Parmesan cheese over the potatoes with a mini grater.
 This gives the cheese the best possible texture and it melts perfectly over the Smashed Potatoes

-• Fresh herbs such as finely chopped parsley or thinly sliced chives add a nice vibrancy.
+• Fresh herbs such as finely chopped parsley or thinly sliced chives add a nice fresh touch.

 The reason we don’t use real garlic or other dried herbs is that they tend to burn with the high oven temperature — better to add garlic powder and then garnish with real herbs at the end of cooking time.